-- (1) Ineligible Developments.
-A Development shall be ineligible if any of the criteria in subparagraphs - (A) (C) of this paragraph apply. - (A) General Ineligibility Criteria. - (i) Developments such as hospitals, nursing homes, trailer parks, dormitories (or other buildings that will be predominantly occupied by students) or other facilities that are usually classified as transient housing (as provided in Code §42(i)(3)(B)(iii) and (iv)); - (ii) any Development with any building(s) with four or more stories that does not include an elevator; - (iii) a Housing Tax Credit Development that provides on-site continual or frequent nursing, medical, or psychiatric services.
-Refer to IRS Revenue Ruling 98-47 for clarification of assisted living; - (iv) a Development that proposes population limitations that violate §1.15 of this title (relating to Integrated Housing Rule); - (v) a Development seeking Housing Tax Credits that will not meet the general public use requirement under Treasury Regulation, §1.42-9 or a documented exception thereto; or - (vi) a Development utilizing a Direct Loan that is subject to the Housing and Community Development Act, 104(d) requirements and proposing Rehabilitation or Reconstruction, if the Applicant is not proposing at least the one-for-one replacement of the existing Unit mix.
-Adding additional units would not violate this provision. - (B) Ineligibility of Elderly Developments. - (i) any Elderly Development of two stories or more that does not include elevator service for any Units or Common Areas above the ground floor; - (ii) any Elderly Development with any Units having more than two Bedrooms with the exception of up to three employee Units reserved for the use of the manager, maintenance, and/or security officer.
-These employee Units must be specifically designated as such; or - (iii) any Elderly Development (including Elderly in a Rural Area) proposing more than 70% two-Bedroom Units. - (C) Ineligibility of Developments within Certain School Attendance Zones.
-Any Development that falls within the attendance zone of a school that has a 2019 TEA Accountability Rating of F and a 2018 Improvement Required Rating is ineligible with no opportunity for mitigation.
-Developments that are encumbered by a TDHCA LURA on the first day of the Application Acceptance Period or at the time of Pre-application (if applicable), an Elderly Development, or a Supportive Housing SRO Development or Supportive Housing Development where all Units are Efficiency Units are exempt. - (2) Development Size Limitations.
+(1) Ineligible Developments.
+A Development shall be ineligible if any of the criteria in subparagraphs (A) or (B) of this paragraph are deemed to apply.

+(A) General Ineligibility Criteria.

+- (i) Developments such as hospitals, nursing homes, trailer parks, dormitories (or other buildings that will be predominantly occupied by students) or other facilities that are usually classified as transient housing (as provided in the Code §42(i)(3)(B)(iii) and (iv) of the Code);)); - (ii) Any Development with any building(s) with four or more stories that does not include an elevator; - (iii) A Housing Tax Credit Development that provides on-site continual or frequent nursing, medical, or psychiatric services.
+Refer to IRS Revenue Ruling 98-47 for clarification of assisted living; - (iv) A Development that violates §1.15 of this title (relating to Integrated Housing Rule); - (v) A Development seeking Housing Tax Credits that will not meet the general public use requirement under Treasury Regulation, §1.42-9 or a documented exception thereto; or - (vi) A Development utilizing a Direct Loan that is subject to the Housing and Community Development Act, §104(d) requirements and proposing Rehabilitation or Reconstruction, if the Applicant is not proposing at least the one-for-one replacement of the existing unit Unit mix.
+Adding additional units would not violate this provision.

+(B) Ineligibility of Elderly Developments.

+- (i) Any Elderly Development of two stories or more that does not include elevator service for any Units or common areas Common Areas above the ground floor; - (ii) Any Elderly Development with any Units having more than two bedroomsBedrooms with the exception of up to three employee Units reserved for the use of the manager, maintenance, and/or security officer.
+These employee Units must be specifically designated as such; or - (iii) Any Elderly Development (including Elderly in a Rural Area) proposing more than 70 percent two-bedroom Units. - (2) Development Size Limitations.
 The minimum Development size is 16 Units.
-Competitive Housing Tax Credit or Multifamily Direct Loan-only Developments involving New Construction or Adaptive Reuse in Rural Areas are limited to a maximum of 80 total Units.
-Tax-Exempt Bond Developments involving New Construction or Adaptive Reuse in a Rural Area are limited to a maximum of 120 total Units.
-Rehabilitation Developments do not have a limitation as to the maximum number of Units. - (3) Rehabilitation Costs.
-Developments involving Rehabilitation must establish a scope of work that will substantially improve the interiors of all units and exterior deferred maintenance, and meet the minimum Rehabilitation amounts identified in subparagraphs (A) - (C) of this paragraph.
+New Construction or Adaptive Reuse Developments in Rural Areas are limited to a maximum of 80 total Units for Competitive Housing Tax Credit Developments and Multifamily Loan Developments, and are limited to a maximum of 120 total Units for Tax Exempt Bond Developments.
+Other Developments do not have a limitation as to the maximum number of Units. - (3) Rehabilitation Costs.
+Developments involving Rehabilitation must establish a scope of work that will substantially improve the interiors of all units and exterior deferred maintenance and meet the minimum Rehabilitation amounts identified in subparagraphs (A) (C) of this paragraph.
 Such amounts must be maintained through the issuance of IRS Forms 8609.
 For Developments with multiple buildings that have varying placed in service dates, the earliest date will be used for purposes of establishing the minimum Rehabilitation amounts.
-Applications must meet the minimum standards and Rehabilitation amounts identified in subparagraphs (A), (B) or (C) of this paragraph.
+Applications must meet the minimum standards identified in subparagraphs (A), (B) or (C) of this paragraph, as applicable, or may alternatively meet the standards described in subparagraph (D) of this paragraph, in which case the minimums identified in (A), (B), or (C), are not applicable. - (A) For Housing Tax Credit Developments under the USDA Set-Aside the minimum Rehabilitation will involve at least \$25,000 per Unit in Building Costs and Site Work;